ibm-cloud-docs/discovery-data/query-parameters.md

 ```
 {: pre}

-The JSON that is returned from the query will be of the following format:
+The JSON that is returned from the query has the following format:

 ```json
 {